Human Layer Security Training

 21 sec

-To click a malicious link
+Average time to click a malicious link

 68%

-Of breaches involve human error
+Of breaches involve human element

 Criminals no longer need technical sophistication.
 With consumer-grade AI tools, they can impersonate your CEO on a video call, clone a colleague's voice from a podcast, or craft a phishing email indistinguishable from the real thing.